From Mass-Shell Factorisation to Spin: An Attempt at a Matrix-Valued Liouville Framework for Relativistic Classical and Quantum Phase-Spacetime: Motivation

-From a philosophical perspective, it is valid to argue that, at least empirically, physics should always be framed as a probabilistic theory due to intrinsic uncertainties in initial conditions, physical parameters, and measured values.
-Even if one does not hold this view, it seems natural to argue that any physical theory should allow statistical descriptions of ensembles.
-Consequently, Liouville's Hamiltonian theorem merits particular consideration.
-From a pedagogical viewpoint, there is considerable value in teaching quantum physics through its phase-space formulation, wherein quantum mechanics naturally emerges as a deformation quantization of classical physics; replacing the Poisson bracket with the Moyal bracket and conventional distribution multiplication with the star product.
-However, a persistent gap in this approach has been the difficulty of naturally introducing spin, since quantum mechanical spin-half has no direct analogue in classical mechanics.
-Despite significant prior efforts using spin phase-space representations via SU(2) Wigner functions formulated in terms of a displaced-parity operator, a satisfying quantum-classical analogy remained elusive.
-Recently, an alternative strategy suggested itself after revisiting the standard derivation of the Dirac equation.
-The argument presented here closely follows Dirac's original reasoning, modified to utilize the relativistic Liouville equation instead of Schr\"odinger's equation.
-For simplicity, we limit the discussion to the single-particle free-space case and a particle in an electromagnetic field.
+This perspective suggests revisiting phase-space methods as a natural setting in which to compare classical and quantum descriptions on as equal a footing as possible.
+From a pedagogical viewpoint, there is considerable value in teaching quantum physics through its phase-space formulation, wherein quantum mechanics naturally emerges as a deformation quantization of classical physics, replacing the Poisson bracket with the Moyal bracket and conventional distribution multiplication with the star product.
+However, a persistent gap in this approach has been the difficulty of naturally introducing spin, since quantum mechanical spin-$1 \over 2$ has no direct analogue in classical mechanics.
+Despite significant prior efforts using spin phase-space representations via $\mathrm{SU}(N)$ Wigner functions formulated in terms of a displaced-parity operator, a satisfying quantum-classical analogy entirely within the language of deformation quantisation has remained elusive.